 Hangover.
 Oh, this is the worst.
 Some sort of street party last night.
 Went on for ever.
 People twirling, running, jumping.
 So much shouting, noise and colour.
 Flashes, bangs.
-This is a lovely country but they don’t need to fire guns so much.
+This is a lovely town but they don’t need to fire guns so much.
 It may be fun but bullets can kill.
 There are still people here but they all look exhausted, lying around, some of them tangled together.
-Lovers, that sort of thing.
+Lovers probably, that sort of thing.

 Food … gods I’m hungry.